Annmarie-ds/React-TodoApp/README.md

-# Step by step Todo App guide in React with Developer Mozilla
+# Developer Mozilla's step by step guide
   As a user, I can

   - read a list of tasks.